2022tgoel/UrineCellSegmentation/Detectron for Urine Cell Segmentation/README.md

 # Scripts
 * `preprocess.py`
     * splits up the segmentation and mask portion
-    * takes to command line arguments: source dir and save dir
 * `convert_coco.py`
     * contains the utility function for creating a JSON in the COCO data format
     * Resources for understanding COCO